owentechnologist/redisOrderUpdatesWithStreams/README.md

-## This program is different from other Stream-based examples in that it uses potentially thousands or millions of Streams to allow for updates to thousands or millions of customerAccounts to be processed and consumed by interested Consumers
+## This program is different from other Stream-based examples in that it uses potentially thousands  of Streams to allow for updates to thousands or millions of customerAccounts to be processed and consumed by interested Consumers
 ### This program models a simple food delivery service
 It shows how to create streams for each customer that will:
 * 1) record their orders